MicrosoftDocs/SupportArticles-docs/support/windows-server/printing/troubleshoot-printer-guidance.md

 ms.custom: sap:configuration-of-virtual-machine-settings, csstroubleshoot
 ms.technology: windows-server-printing
 ---
-# Printer troubleshooting guidance
+# Printing issue troubleshooting guidance

 This article is designed to get you started on troubleshooting issues encountered when using printers.

-## Printer issues troubleshooting checklist
+## Printing issues troubleshooting checklist

 Here's a list of basic steps to resolve most printing issues: